Family law cases are taking longer to resolve than during the Covid restrictions.

 Of the couples who do use mediation, 65% reach whole or partial agreements,

-However, there are some cases where going to court is the right way forward.
+However, in some cases, going to court is the right way forward.
 For example, where there are allegations of physical, sexual or financial abuse.

-There is a common misconception that it is only possible to mediate easy cases but co-mediation, when one mediator is a qualified practitioner and the other a lawyer, is the gold standard of mediation.
+There is a common misconception that it is only possible to mediate easy cases.
+Still, co-mediation is the gold standard of mediation when one mediator is a qualified practitioner and the other a lawyer.
 These factors increase the likelihood of a successful outcome.

 Shuttle mediation – in which the parties are in separate rooms and do not have direct contact with one another, and the mediator moves between them – offers safety in cases involving allegations of abuse.

-Child-inclusive mediation can work well when there are issues involving children and the children themselves wish to have a voice.
+Child-inclusive mediation can work well when issues involve children and the children wish to have a voice.